Water Treatment Process

 How often is water tested for chlorine?

 NTMWD tests for the concentrations of chlorine at our treatment plants and at certain points in the transmission system every 15 minutes.
-We plan to add even more sample locations this year.
+We added even more sample locations in 2019.
 We also test once a week at the delivery points at which the cities we serve collect the water to pipe to their customers.
 All of this testing occurs year-round and is reported to the TCEQ.
 The cities we serve also sample and monitor the water that is distributed to their customers.
 Those tests are taken and measured daily in the field.
-Additionally, last year during the temporary change in disinfectant period TCEQ collected 117 samples from 31 public water systems that deliver NTMWD water.
+Additionally, in 2018 during the temporary change in disinfectant period TCEQ collected 117 samples from 31 public water systems that deliver NTMWD water.

 Is there any independent testing?